-Cid proclaims that this Summon wasn’t chosen by Kaze, but by Lisa’s enchained, suffering heart, just like how Anima is enchained and suffering (yes, I’m familiar with Anima from FFX – long story, will explain later).
-Anyways, what an excellent use of a Summon and its lore from the original games!
+Cid proclaims that this Summon wasn’t chosen by Kaze, but by Lisa’s enchained, suffering heart, just like how Anima is enchained and suffering.
+What an excellent use of a Summon and its lore from the original games!
 A quality finale for the Magun!
 Hell, considering this came out after FFX, the idea of Anima going out in a tender fashion instead of an torturous one is a great send-off for her, too!

 Yikes, what an uncomfortable way to go out.
 Striking!
 But uncomfortable.
 And not just pointing a gun at Lisa – although yeah, mostly that.
 Putting that threat aside best we can (if we can), my issue is that FFU:After still ends on a cliffhanger even though they knew another season was never coming.
 For all the damage it did to get there, and as interesting as all this season 2 stuff has been, I think I appreciate that FFU-the-anime had the decency to actually end.

 Unfortunately, we’ll almost certainly never see an official conclusion for FFU:After, though we might be able to derive a few clues about Season 3 from some official art.
 For example, check out the adjoining picture/wallpaper (or use this link).
 It depicts both Clear and Kupo alive and well, along with a creepy image of Herba draping Yu in regal robes.
 Oh, and there’s another close-up of Oscha’s exaggerated eye.
 But these elements could easily be metaphoric.
 That said, if the show wasn’t going to pay off on all those hints that there’s more to Oscha than meets the eye (hah!), maybe up to and including a reveal that he’s the true final boss, I can’t imagine what they were planning…